-Thank you for bringing Defeat the Label's Stand4Change into your schools for our annual Stand4Change!
-Each year, Stand4Change empowers and celebrates young people around the world who are taking a stand against bullying, social labeling, and unkind peer behaviors in their schools and communities and raises critical awareness on these issues by driving attention, resources, and support to the communities that need it most, which has always been Defeat the Label's core mission.
+Thank you for bringing Defeat the Label's Stand4Change into your schools for this year's Stand4Change!
+Each year, this event empowers and celebrates young people around the world who are taking a stand against bullying, social labeling, and unkind behaviors in their schools and communities.
+Stand4Change raises critical awareness about these issues by driving attention, resources, and support to the communities that need it most, which has always been at the core of Defeat the Label's mission.

-We are excited and inspired by the more than 6 million students, representing more than 40 countries around the globe, who are joining us to participate.
-We are also excited to welcome the numerous homeschoolers and virtual learners who join us this year.
-We know that learning looks different for everyone at any point in time, and this past year underscores that.
+We are excited and inspired by the more than 6 million students, representing over 40 countries globally, who are participating this year.
+We also extend a special welcome to the many homeschoolers and virtual learners joining us-knowing that learning looks different for everyone, we appreciate how inclusive this movement has become.